codingbyfreddish/Portfolio-Project-1/README.md

 ### Typography

 The headers on all pages throughout the Website are using the Montserrat font while the main text is using the Source San Pro font.
-I choose these fonts because i thought they were a good match along with the black-on-white stylish colour scheme.
+I choose these fonts because they were a good match along with the black-on-white stylish colour scheme.

 ### Imagery